 - Wash yard clothes, scarves, tea towel and cloths used for cleaning.
 Wipe seats too.

-- Use your home time to upgrade your skills.
-Study something you love right here – click to gain an Intermediate Diploma with Lingfield.
+Use your home time to upgrade your skills.
+Study something you love right here – click here to learn about Intermediate Diplomas with Lingfield.

 What if I catch Corona virus and get ill?

 Most people assume they wont get the virus – but it is a possibility – so what should you do?